Durand Cup: Post-independence

 Following the turmoil of in 1947, the Durand Cup was accidentally discovered in the office of Commander-in-Chief Sir Claude Auchinleck and efforts were made in order to shift the tournament to the newly formed Pakistan, but was strongly resisted by the Defence Secretary H.M.
 Patel, who acquired and stored it in the State Bank of India, ensuring that the Durand Cup remains a part of Indian football.
 Since then the tournament is hosted by the Durand Football Tournament Society, a registered society at Delhi, presided by the Chief of Defence Staff and chaired by the three Service Chiefs of Indian Armed Forces.
-At the first edition of the tournament since the independence of India, Hyderabad City Police defeated Mohun Bagan AC by 1–0 in the replayed final.
-For the next ten years, the trophy would go on to swap hands frequently among East Bengal Club, Mohun Bagan AC, Madras Regimental Centre and Hyderabad City Police, who played as Andhra Pradesh Police after 1960.
+At the first edition of the tournament since the independence of India, Hyderabad City Police defeated Mohun Bagan by 1–0 in the replayed final.
+For the next ten years, the trophy would go on to swap hands frequently among East Bengal FC, Mohun Bagan, Madras Regimental Centre and Hyderabad City Police, who played as Andhra Pradesh Police after 1960.
 After a year of halt due to Sino-Indian War, the tournament would get dominated by Mohun Bagan and East Bengal, with Border Security Force and JCT FC challenging their dominant run at times.
 In 1997, FC Kochin became the first South Indian club to get their hands on the Durand Cup.

 Mahindra United FC won the first title of the 3rd millennium and their second time, following its 1998 win.
 In 2006, Osian's became the first civilian organisation to co-host the Durand Cup on a 5-year deal with DFTS until 2010, in order to develop the tournament and revive the interest in the game.
 In the following years however, clubs from Goa produced a run of winning form with clubs like Salgaocar FC, Sporting Clube de Goa, Dempo SC and Churchill Brothers FC Goa.
 Churchill Brothers FC Goa won the tournament thrice in 2007, 2009 and 2011, and narrowly missed a hat-trick, as runners-up in 2008.
-Since 2000, only twice the tournament was won by the Indian Armed Force teams– Army XI in 2005 and Army Green in 2016.
+Since 2000, only twice the tournament was won by the Indian Armed Force teams – Army XI in 2005 and Army Green in 2016.
 In 2013, Mohammedan SC would win the tournament for the second time after 73 years and for the first time since the independence of India.
 Due to lack of adequate response in New Delhi, the following year Durand Cup was relocated to Goa, under the instructions of Minister of Defence Manohar Parrikar.
 The significance of the tournament had dissipated with time but the Indian Armed Forces kept the Durand Tournament tradition alive for decades.
 The tournament had been scrapped-off from the Indian football calendar a number of times without any significant reason, for instance in the years 2015, 2017 and 2018.